 Students Fostered International Friendships and Developed a Global Mind Set

-91% of students increased their desire to visit Japan/America after participating in Global Classmates.
-In addition, 73% of students felt more connected to their partner classmates and 85% of students increased their desire to meet their partner students.
+92% of students increased their desire to visit Japan/America after participating in Global Classmates and 86% of students desired to meet their partner students.

 In this age of the Internet and its abundance of information, it is crucial for people to be able to not be misled by political propaganda or stereotypes, and be able to connect as individuals.
 They must get to know one another with an open mind and open heart, building trust between them.
 What they experience through Global Classmates, connecting with classmates across the ocean, will be invaluable for the students who will be part of this globalized world.